nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 `nautobot-server remove_stale_scheduled_jobs [max-age of days]`

-Delete all existing scheduled jobs that are stale.
+Delete non-recurring scheduled jobs that were scheduled to run more than `max-age` days ago.

 ### `renaturalize`